BHSAI/BRILIA/README.md

 ## PURPOSE:

-BRILIA is designed to annotate a repertoire of B-cell receptor sequences across the VDJ junction.
+BRILIA is designed to annotate a repertoire of B-cell receptor, heavy-chain sequences across the VDJ junction.
 It returns the CDR3 regions, VDJ germline gene predictions, and also phylogeny relationships among B cells.
 For more information on how BRILIA works, please read the methods article cited above.

 ## INPUT FILES (see Example_Files folder):